sgmurphy/wordpress-plugins/wp-social-reviews/readme.txt

 8. Make templates your own way, and all will look perfect on any screen.

 == Changelog ==
+3.14.1 ( Date: 23 September, 2024 )
+- Resolved an issue where database tables were not being created for subsites if the wp social ninja was installed after the subsites were created.
+Tables will now correctly generate for both the main site and all subsites, regardless of installation time.
+- Preloader in feed templates not disappearing after storing images locally has been resolved.
+Preloader now correctly disappears after images are successfully stored.
+- Fixed PHP 8.3 compatibility issue, which caused a fatal error due to a null argument being passed to array_keys() in the ShortcodeHandler.php file.
+- Corrected the issue with the "Filter Number of Feeds to Display" limit for feeds, ensuring that the specified limit now works as intended.
+- Addressed an issue with the feed display limit, ensuring it now functions correctly.
+- Fixed post URL popup and redirection issue in Facebook feed template.

 3.14.0 ( Date: 18 September, 2024 )
 - Added Optimize Images settings option in Settings -> Feed Platforms -> Facebook,TikTok Settings.
 This feature automatically stores local copies of Facebook,TikTok feed images on your server.
 – Added Facebook,TikTok Feed GDPR compliant settings option in Settings -> Advanced Settings.